GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 that will be more convenient to use from language bindings, in particular for languages that have concepts like promises.
-The new APIs are [class@Gtk.ColorDialog], [class@Gtk.FontDialog] and [class@Gtk.FileDialog], There are also equivalents for some of the 'button' widgets:
+The new APIs are [class@Gtk.ColorDialog], [class@Gtk.FontDialog] and [class@Gtk.FileDialog], There are also equivalents for some of the “button” widgets:
 [class@Gtk.ColorDialogButton], [class@Gtk.FontDialogButton].

 ## GtkMessageDialog is going away